dutchLuck/ihad/README.md

   where options are '-A -b X -B X -c C -d -D -f X -h -H -I -L X -o outfileName -s -S C -v[X] -w X'; - -A ..
 Disable output of ASCII column (bytes in ASCII form normally in 3rd column) -b X ..
 Begin file dumps at an offset (X > 0 offset from start, X < 0 offset from end) -B X ..
-Limit file dumps to a maximum of X bytes
-   -c C ..
-Use char C instead of '.' as substitute for a non-printable or non-ASCII char (also overides -A) -C ..
+Limit dumps to a maximum of X bytes (where X > 0) -c C ..
+Use printable char C instead of '.' for a non-printable or non-ASCII char (also overides -A) -C ..
 Cryptogram mode output enable - i.e. shortcut for -I -H -w32 -v6 -d ..
 Decimal index output enable & default to 10 bytes per line -D ..
 Debug output enable
    -f X ..
 Set hex field separator to X spaces (where 0 <= X <= 2)
    -h ..
 Print out this help message and exit
    -H ..
-Disable output of Hex column (bytes in Hexadecimal form normally in 2nd column) -I ..
+Disable output of Hexadecimal column (bytes in Hexadecimal form normally in 2nd column) -I ..
 Disable output of Index column (Index number of first byte in a line, normally in 1st column) -L X ..
-Limit file dumps to a maximum of X lines
-   -o outfileName ..
+Limit dumps to a maximum of X lines (where X > 0) -o outfileName ..
 Specify an output file instead of sending output to stdout -s ..
 Classify space char as printable in Ascii output -S C ..
-Use char C instead of default space (SP) char as column separator char -v[X] ..
+Use char C instead of default ' ' char as column separator (where C > '\0' i.e. not NUL) -v[X] ..
 Verbose output enable, optionally set level to X (where 0 <= X <= 6) -w X ..
 Set bytes per line to X (where 0 < X <= 32)